Bifocal Reading Glasses: A Complete Guide

 Types of Bifocal Lenses

-What Are Traditional Bifocal Lenses?
+What Are lined Bifocal Lenses?

 - Most of the lens remains clear and magnification—free